mcandre/beltaloada/README.md

 }
 ```

-## Declare a `help` task to enumerate configured tasks
+## Index the task names

 And now for the hard part.
-Generating a help menu from a shell script, using only POSIX features.
+Generating an efficient cache of valid task names.
+In a shell script, using only POSIX features.

 ```sh
 TASK_NAMES="$(